 See additional information on living wills Advance Directives from the National Hospice and Palliative Care Organization.

 - Diagnostic scans (CT, PET, MRI, etc.)

 - Palliative Care and Hospice

-Where will my first appointment be schedule, how long will it take, and when should I arrive?
+Where will my first appointment be scheduled, how long will it take, and when should I arrive?

 Your first appointment is called your new patient appointment.
-You may be scheduled in our Harrisburg office located at 4518 Union Deposit Road, Harrisburg, PA 17111; or our Camp Hill office located at 3912 Trindle Road, Camp Hill, PA 17011.
+You may be scheduled in our Harrisburg office located at 4518 Union Deposit Road, Harrisburg, PA 17111 or our Camp Hill office located at 3912 Trindle Road, Camp Hill, PA 17011.
 We will do our best to schedule you where you find it most convenient.
-Please plan on being in the office 1-2 hours for this first appointment.
+Please plan on being in the office one to two hours for this first appointment.
 Depending on whether you have completed your new patient paperwork, we may ask that you arrive 20 minutes early.

 Who will I see?

-We have ten doctors and four advanced practice providers (APP); three of whom are nurse practitioners and one who is a physician assistant.
-On your initial visit, you may be seen by only a doctor or by an advance practice professional who will take some general history, followed by a doctor who will speak with you and provide direction as to the next steps in your care.
+Our practice consists of medical doctors and advanced practice providers (APPs); which are nurse practitioners and physician assistant.
+On your initial visit, you may be seen by only a doctor or by APP will take some general health history, followed by a doctor who will explain the next steps in your care.